raydot/nailing-the-coding-interview/chapters/03-strings.md

 The positions of the characters in this table are direct descendants of the teletype systems that were widely in use in the middle part of the 20th Century.
 If you’re watching a movie and you see a chattering machine spitting out the latest news or a top-secret message that needs to be seen immediately by the people in charge onto a sheet of paper one line at a time, that’s a teletype machine.
 It might be hard to imagine, but not all that long ago computers were only able to output to printers and not screens.

 The size of a character in most operating systems is based on a byte.
 A byte contains eight bits.
 A bit is a symbol that can contain a one or a zero.
-Since each bit can represent two states, the number of signals that can be represented by a given number is bits is 2^n, where n is the number of bits.
+Since each bit can represent two states, the number of signals that can be represented by a given number is bits is $2^n$, where n is the number of bits.

-For instance, 2 bits can represent 2^2, or 4 discrete states: \[0, 0\], \[1, 0\], \[0, 1\], and \[1, 1\].
-Three bits can represent 2^3 or eight discrete states.
-2^4 is 16 states, 2^5 is 32 states, etc. While there are leetCode questions that cover binary numbers, they’re beyond the scope of this book.
+For instance, 2 bits can represent $2^2$, or 4 discrete states: \[0, 0\], \[1, 0\], \[0, 1\], and \[1, 1\].
+Three bits can represent $2^3$ or eight discrete states. $2^4$ is 16 states, $2^5$ is 32 states, etc. While there are LeetCode questions that cover binary numbers, they’re beyond the scope of this book.
 There are piles of information available that cover computer operating systems and binary mathematics, and if you have more of an interest in the subject I encourage you to look them up.

-A byte, which contains eight bits, can represent 2^8 or 256 discrete states, and so most character systems are based on a representation of 256 characters.
-Usually, the first 128 of these characters are usually reserved for "regular" keys on a keyboard, while the second 128 are reserved for "special" characters.
+A byte, which contains eight bits, can represent $2^8$ or 256 discrete states, and so most character systems are based on a representation of 256 characters.
+Usually, the first 128 of these characters are reserved for "regular" keys on a keyboard, while the second 128 are reserved for "special" characters.
 So when you press that 'd' key on your keyboard, it sends a numeric symbol to the operating system which then looks up which character is represented by that number.
 In the case of an English keyboard, the lowercase 'd' is represented by the decimal number 100.
 (This is not the same as the uppercase 'D', which is represented by the number 68.)

 There’s nothing special about the positions of these characters.
 If you grew up speaking a language other than English, you’ve probably used a keyboard where the characters are in different positions than they are on an English keyboard.
 That same 'd' key on a different keyboard might instead stand for "M", or "7", or "Ü", or "α".
 It all depends on how the keys are mapped in that lookup table.
 The reason why should be clear: it’s easier to change a look-up table than it is to rebuild a keyboard!